mortizm1988/lecture_financial_statements_analysis/topic_4_operating.md

 e.g., change from LIFO to FIFO in inventory accounting, or from straight-line to accelerated depreciation.

-Importantly, the application of the changed principle should be reported retrospectively.
+Importantly, the application of the changed principle should be **reported retrospectively**.

 This means that all current and prior period information in the income statement and balance sheet will reflect the effects of the new principle.